MirriamJepleting/MirriamJepleting.github.io/_tabs/resume.md

 - Conducted data cleaning, analysis, and visualization using **Excel, Python, and Tableau**.
 - Developed **automated dashboards** to track KPIs and enhance business insights.
 - Provided one-on-one tutoring in **data analytics, visualization, and statistics**.
-- Supported clients in **academic research**, budgeting, and marketing analytics.
+- Supported clients in **academic research, budgeting, and marketing analytics**.
 - Managed projects independently, ensuring clear communication and timely delivery.

 ---